Anytime I stopped, it was standing right by my side.

 As you stop, it stands right beside you.

-* The play of each character influenced by a classic painting from famous painters like Nicolas Poussin, Eugène Delacroix, and Edvard Munch.
+* Each character’s play is influenced by a classic painting from famous painters like Nicolas Poussin, Eugène Delacroix, and Edvard Munch.

 1. Kar e Shabpa / Nima Yushij